xfortisfye/GCCF/07-lab.md

 ### Create a service account
 Create a service account and apply the Network Admin role.

-1. In the Console, navigate to Navigation menu (mainmenu.png) > IAM & admin > Service Accounts.
+1. In the Console, navigate to Navigation Menu > IAM & admin > Service Accounts.

 2. Notice the Compute Engine default service account.